teuzowebdeveloper9/learning_flask/README.md

 My main objective is to gain practical experience with Python and Flask, developing a strong understanding of backend concepts and best practices.
 This includes building RESTful APIs, working with databases, and deploying web applications.

-## Projects

-This repository contains various projects I've developed as part of my learning process:

-*   **Project 1: Task Management API**
-    *   A simple RESTful API for managing tasks, featuring functionalities such as adding, listing, updating, and deleting tasks.
-This project focuses on API design and working with HTTP methods.

 ## Technologies Used